-Washington D.C., April 30, 2018—One hundred eighteen of the nation’s more than 2,000 public power utilities earned the Reliable Public Power Provider (RP3)® designation from the American Public Power Association for providing reliable and safe electric service.
-Neil James, Manager of Distribution Operations at Santee Cooper, South Carolina and chair of the Association’s RP3 Review Panel, presented the designations on April 30 during the Association’s annual Engineering & Operations Technical Conference held in Raleigh, N.C.
+Washington D.C., April 20, 2020— One hundred fourteen of the nation’s more than 2,000 public power utilities earned the Reliable Public Power Provider (RP3®) designation from the American Public Power Association (APPA) for providing reliable and safe electric service.

-This is the thirteenth year that RP3 recognition has been offered.
+This is the fifteenth year that RP3 recognition has been offered.
 A full list of designees is available at www.PublicPower.org.